mmcelreath/WebAppDraft/README.md

   }
 }
 ```

-Once both *main.tf* and *versions.tf* have both been saved, it's time to initialize the Terraform working directory and apply the configuration.
+After both *main.tf* and *versions.tf* have both been saved, it's time to initialize the Terraform working directory and apply the configuration.

 ```
 cd ~/Terraform_App_Service